PureStorage-OpenConnect/pure-fa-openmetrics-exporter/extra/grafana/README.md

 5. Check out the features and default values set in the [Pure Storage FlashArray Overview Grafana Dashboard](grafana-purefa-flasharray-overview.json)

 # Overview
-Take a holistic overview of your Pure Storage FlashArray estate on-premise with Prometheus and Grafana to summerise statistics such as:
+Take a holistic overview of your Pure Storage FlashArray estate on-premise with Prometheus and Grafana to summarize statistics such as:
   * Array Utilization
   * Purity OS version
   * Data Reduction Rate
   * Number and type of open alerts

-Drill down into specific arrays and identify top busy hosts while correlating read and write operations and throughput to quickly highlight or elimiate investigation equiries.
+Drill down into specific arrays and identify top busy hosts while correlating read and write operations and throughput to quickly highlight or eliminate investigation enquiries.
 <br>
 <img src="./images/grafana_purefa_overview_dash_1.png" width="66%" height="66%">
 <img src="./images/grafana_purefa_overview_dash_2.png" width="33%" height="33%">
 <br>

 These dashboards provide an overview of your fleet to give you early indications of potential issues and a look back in time to recent history.
 Once you are pulling the metrics, you can create your own dashboards bespoke to your environment, even correlating metrics from other technologies.

 Would you like to collect metrics from your Pure Storage FlashArray fleet and monitor your environment on-premise?
 Let's walk through it.